 Current Graduate Students

-Rebecca Bolinski is a second year M.A. student in the sociology department.
-She earned her B.A. in sociology at Southern Illinois University – Carbondale in 2014.
-Rebecca is currently working on her Master’s paper which aims to make sense of how the print news media differentially framed the crack-cocaine, non-medical use prescription opioid, and heroin crises by conducting a content analysis of newspaper articles from three time periods.
-She examines how framing and narratives used by the media may impact the publics perceptions and judgements, which likely impact drug policy and treatment along the lines of race, gender, and social class.
+Rebecca Bolinski is a Ph.D. student in the sociology department.
+She earned her M.A. in sociology at Southern Illinois University – Carbondale in 2018.
+Rebecca’s thesis work explored how the print news media differentially framed the crack-cocaine, non-medical use of prescription opioid, and heroin crises by conducting a content analysis of newspaper articles from three time periods.
+She examined how framing and narratives used by the media may impact the publics perceptions and judgements, which likely impact drug policy and treatment along the lines of race, gender, and social class.
 Rebecca’s research interests include the sociology of deviance and crime, substance use, the sociology of race and ethnicity, gender, and social inequalities.
 Rebecca has been a teaching assistant for Introduction to Sociology.
-She will be a research assistant with the SIU School of Medicine beginning in the spring semester.
-Rebecca hopes to continue her education in the PhD program at SIUC in the Fall of 2018; she intends to focus her dissertation on opioid use.
+She is currently employed with the SIU School of Medicine as a research assistant working on ending transmission of HIV, HCV, and STDs and overdose in rural communities of people who inject drugs (ETHIC) study, funded by CDC, SAMSHA, and NIDA.
+Rebecca intends to focus her dissertation on rural substance use.

 From SUNY Geneseo.